Kazhnuz/awesome-gnome/README.md

-# Awesome Gnome
+# Awesome GNOME

-A curated list of _awesome_ apps, extensions, modules, extensions, themes and tools for the Gnome Desktop Environment.
+A curated list of _awesome_ apps, extensions, modules, extensions, themes and tools for the GNOME Desktop Environment.

 - [Applications](#applications)
   - [Tools](#tools)